-You mainly need a CV which covers all of your work experiences and teaching experiences in Europe and in most Commonwealth Countries.
+You mainly need a CV that covers all of your work experiences and teaching experiences in Europe and most Commonwealth Countries.

-In the USA and Canada it's known as a resume, and tends to be a more concise document.
+In the USA and Canada, it is known as a resume and tends to be a more concise document.

 Who needs a CV?

 In most cases, a CV is required when you're applying for a job overseas except for the US.
 In the USA most often than not, a resume is required.
 When you're applying for a job abroad, in most cases, it will be mentioned in the job description itself whether they require a resume or a CV from you.

 CV is most commonly required by people in the field of academics as they need to convey lengthy and exhaustive information to the recruiter when applying for jobs.
 Some academic-related professions include - senior executives, physicians, lawyers, archaeologists, etc.